mauvpark/mauvpark.github.io/docs/Localization/2022-07-25-i18nJs-with-reactNative.md

 We can use the `useEffect` hook to initialize scope but the problem is you could not track your scope after `i18n.translation` is changed.
 Because `useEffect` is executed after rendering.

-> `i18n.t()` must re-rendered after new translation scope is applied.
+> `i18n.t()` must be re-rendered after new translation scope is applied.

-You need to use asynchronous hook to update the value without missing translation.
+You need to use an asynchronous hook to update the value without missing translation.
 Let's suspense rendering your components until completing to load target translation.

 ```js
 // Home.js